 According to research by Royal Institution of Chartered Surveyors (RICS), more than a fifth of homebuyers who did not take out a survey prior to purchasing their property found themselves owning a property they would not have purchased had they had been aware of its true condition.

-Why have a building survey?
+Why have a property survey?

 - Know what you’re buying